cwhitson97/WeatherApp/README.md

 1. Design a mock version of our GUI to know exactly what we want the actual GUI to look like
 2. Clean up the current UI to match the GUI mock version

+Status of the Project: Currently have a mock version of the Clothing Predictor notifications that the user will be able to see.
+This is located in the notification.py file.
+Next step is to expand the notification tab and include it into the main updated UI.

 __Courtney Whitson's Next Steps:__